 Oven Baked Curry Puffs

-- 200 gm of charisma potato or your choice, peeled and diced into small cubes
+- 200 gm white potato, peeled and diced into small cubes

 - 4 tbsp water

-- 250 gm of sweet potato, peeled and diced into small cubes
+- 250 gm sweet potato, peeled and diced into small cubes

-- 150 gm of carrot, peeled and diced into small cubes
+- 150 gm carrot (roughly 2 large carrots), peeled and diced into small cubes

 - 2 tbsp vegetable oil